Skip to main content

 uint32_t videoRGBBuffer[57600] LOCATION_ATTRIBUTE_NOLOAD("Video_RGB_Buffer");

-The following compiler-specific subsections describe the modifications that developers can make to achieve placing the buffer in SDRAM.
+The following compiler-specific subsections describe an example of the modifications that developers can make to achieve placing the buffer in SDRAM on STM32F746G-DISCO.
 Video_RGB_Buffer represents the buffer used for video decoding.
 The linker script examples reserve some space in SDRAM (starting at 0xC0000000) for TouchGFX framebuffer(s).

 1. EWARM